dough10/openauto-scripts/README.md

 ## Environment configuration

-environment config is used if you need to change the GPIO configuration, log level or time till shutdown.
+environment config is used if you need to change the GPIO configuration, log level, dashcam recording location or time till shutdown.
 Only changed values need to be added

 `nano ~/openauto-scripts/.env` to create or edit the environment config file.